RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Destroy original second resulting keys.
 Answer: C.

-In crypto-shredding, the purpose is to make the data unrecoverable; saving a backup of the keys would attenuate that outcome because the keys would still exist for the purpose of recovering data.
+**In crypto-shredding, the purpose is to make the data unrecoverable; saving a backup of the keys would attenuate that outcome because the keys would still exist for the purpose of recovering data**.
 All other steps outline the crypto-shredding process.

 ### Question # 4 - Which of the following sanitization methods is feasible for use in the cloud?
 A. Crypto-shredding